-Aim to eat at least 5 portions (in total) of fruits and vegetables daily.
+Aim to eat at least 5-7 portions (in total) of vegetables, salads and fruit daily.
 They are low in calories, and their fibre helps keep hunger at bay, and also slows down release of glucose into the blood stream, thus helping your diabetes control.
 Buying in season and availing of special offers will help to keep costs down.